Luminosity-azur/starter-hugo-academic/content/post/移动通信基础 - 无线信道衰落/index.md

 ---
-title: Mobile Communication - 无线信道衰落
+title: Mobile Communication - Wireless channel fading
-subtitle: 本文是对无线信道衰落相关内容的梳理。
+subtitle: This post is a summary and analysis of various wireless channel fading.

 # Summary for listings and search engines
-summary: 本文是对无线信道衰落相关内容的梳理。
+summary: This post is a summary and analysis of various wireless channel fading.

 tags:
 - Mobile Communication